This Day In Writing History

 In 1940, the legendary filmmaker John Ford directed a feature film adaptation of The Grapes of Wrath, starring Henry Fonda as Tom Joad and John Carradine as Jim Casy.
 Though the ending of the film differs greatly from the novel, it's still rightfully considered to be of the greatest films ever made.
 It won big at the Academy Awards, taking the Oscars for Best Actor (Fonda), Best Director (Ford), Best Picture, and Best Adapted Screenplay.

 The legendary American folksinger Woody Guthrie was a big fan of the film.
 After he saw it, he wrote a song summarizing the plot for people who couldn't afford to see the movie.
 The result, Guthrie's classic song Tom Joad, turned out to be so long that it had to be broken into two parts.

 In 1962, John Steinbeck won the Nobel Prize for literature.
-The prize committee cited The Grapes of Wrath as one of their main reasons for giving Steinbeck the award.
+The prize committee cited the brilliance of The Grapes of Wrath as one of their main reasons for giving Steinbeck the award.

 Quote Of The Day

 "The writer must believe that what he is doing is the most important thing in the world.
 And he must hold to this illusion even when he knows it is not true." - John Steinbeck